This Site to a Friend

 2nd Lord Delamere, in 1860 had also decided to undertake

 a major task very close to his heart, and he ambitiously commissioned the building

 of a new local church in the village of Over

-in Cheshire, nearby to Vale Royal Abbey, (See also this site about the town of Over plus some incidents that surround the Lord Delamere and Vale Royal issues) which was to be dedicated to
+in Cheshire, nearby to Vale Royal Abbey.
+(See also this site about the town of Over plus some incidents that surround the Lord Delamere and Vale Royal Abbey issues) This new church, which was to be dedicated to

 the memory of his endearing first wife Lady Sarah who had died in 1859.
 This must

 have been a very complex undertaking at the time; not only in monetary terms in view